Search This Blog

 Breakdown traces key events in the history of the mental health system: factors that contributed to the mass closing of hospitals, the dramatic decline of inpatient lengths of stay, and the narrowing of civil commitment criteria.
 Detailed case vignettes demonstrate interactions between patients, their families, police officers, and other mental health providers as they navigate a path toward reducing and preventing danger.
 Yet, the system limits their ability to help, as too many patients end up homeless, jailed, harming themselves, harming others, or even dead.

 Overly restrictive inpatient commitment criteria often result in only the sickest of the sick getting admitted to inpatient units.
 Breakdown compares the civil commitment criteria of Wisconsin and Massachusetts.
-While Wisconsin considers the need for treatment, Massachusetts does not.
+While Wisconsin considers recent psychiatric deterioration and the need for treatment to prevent further deterioration that could result in danger, Massachusetts does not.
 In other words, Wisconsin aims to prevent danger while Massachusetts does little to nothing to prevent it.
 Consequently, patients rapidly cycle to and from both inpatient units and hospital emergency departments, as well as to and from jails and prisons.